jrief/django-formset/docs/source/dialog-model-forms.rst

 *A form with a select element to choose an object from a foreign key relationship.*

-We typically use the :ref:`selectize` to offer a selection method for choosing from a foreign relation.
-However, if that foreign relation does not yet exist, the user may want to add it on the fly without leaving the current form.
+We typically use the :ref:`selectize` to offer a selection method for choosing an entity from a foreign relation.
+However, if that foreign entity does not yet exist, the user may want to add it on the fly without leaving the current form.
 This is a widespread pattern in many web applications, and **django-formset** provides a way to handle this as well.

-Assume we have a form for an issue tracker.
+Assume that we have a form for an issue tracker.
 This form has a field for the issue's reporter, which is a foreign key to the user model.
-If that user does not exist, we would have to switch to a different form, create the reporter object there, return back to the current form and then select the newly created user from the dropdown list.
-This is not very user-friendly, and we would like to be able to add a new user on the fly using a dialog form.
+If that user does not exist, we would have to switch to a different form, create the user object there, return back to the current form and then select that newly created user from the dropdown list.
+This is not very user-friendly, and instead we would like to be able to add a new user on the fly using a dialog form.

 .. django-view:: 1_reporter_dialog
 	:caption: dialog.py